Monogramm/taiga-contrib-ldap-auth-ext/README.md

     ```
     You then have a valid, production-ready `conf.json` you can just extend by the entry mentioned above.
 I'd recommend this method.

-## :wrench: Installation & Configuration without Docker
+## :package: Installation without Docker

 ### Installation